iSuyash69/-React-JS-Internship-Projects/README.md

-# Sync Intern's React JS Developer Internship Projects
+# React JS Projects

 1.Calculator using React JS
+2.CRUD in ReactJS